 10 Basic steps to speed up WordPress

-There are an ample number of ways by which you can speed up your WordPress account, and few of these ways are discussed in this post.
+There are a number of ways through which you can speed up your WordPress account, a few of these ways are discussed in this post.

 1. Choose a good web hosting provider

 Whenever you think about creating a website, it is important for you to choose the correct web hosting provider as this will affect your site a lot.
 Many people opt for a web hosting provider that provides unlimited bandwidth, however, it is important to understand that this is not a good choice.
 A web hosting provider that gives you unlimited bandwidth usually fails to provide a proper loading time for your website as their priority does not lie in providing a satisfactory loading time for your site.